Campeonato Paulista

-The Campeonato Paulista Série A1, commonly known as Campeonato Paulista, nicknamed Paulistão, is the top-flight professional football league in the Brazilian state of São Paulo.
-Run by the FPF, the league is contested between 16 clubs and typically lasts from January to April.
+The Campeonato Paulista Série A1, commonly known as Campeonato Paulista, nicknamed Paulistão, is the top-flight professional state football league in the Brazilian state of São Paulo.
+Run by the São Paulo State Football Federation (FPF), the league is contested by 16 clubs and typically lasts from January to April.
 Rivalries amongst four of the best-known Brazilian teams (Corinthians, Palmeiras, Santos and São Paulo) have marked the history of the competition.
 The Campeonato Paulista is the oldest established league in Brazil, being held since 1902 and professionally since 1933.

 Format

 Campeonato Paulista is held annually by the Federação Paulista de Futebol (São Paulo State Football Federation), or FPF, amongst teams residing within the state of São Paulo.
-20 clubs compete in the highest level of the championship (Série A1).
-In a new format starting in 2007, each team plays the others once in a round-robin format, followed by a four-team playoff with home-and-away series.
-In addition, teams that finish the regular season in places 5 through 8 (that do not reside within the city of São Paulo or Santos) will compete in a playoff for the title of "Campeão do Interior" (Upstate Champion).
-The four lowest placed teams are relegated to the lower competition (Série A2) for the following year.
+After 2016, 16 clubs compete at the highest championship level (Série A1).
+In a new format started in 2015, the 16 teams are divided into four groups of four, however, teams of the same group don't play against each other, totaling 12 rounds.
+After this, the top two of each group advance to the final stages followed by an eight-team playoff with a single-legged tie in the Quarterfinals, with a tie of the teams of the same group and Semi-finals, only the Final happens in a two-leg format.
+The two lowest-placed teams in the overall table are relegated to the lower competition (Série A2) for the following year.

+Also, in the Série A1, the six best clubs reaching the latter stages qualify for the Copa do Brasil, and the best three qualify for the Série D.

-Série A2 is contested by 20 teams in three separate phases.
-In Phase One, the teams are split into two groups, playing each other twice in a home-and-home series.
-The bottom two from each group are relegated to Série A3; the top four advance to Phase Two.
-Phase two consists of the eight advancing teams organized into groups, repeating the home-and-home series within the group.
-The top two placed teams from each group are promoted to Série A1; each top team advances to Phase Three, a single championship game to determine the tournament winner.
+Série A2 is contested by 16 teams in two separate phases.
+In Phase One, the teams play against each other once in a round-robin format.
+After 15 rounds, the knockout round happens in an eight-team playoff with a home-and-away series.
+The two finalists of the Série A2 will advance to the Série A1 of the following year.
+Also, the bottom two are demoted to the Série A3.

-Série A3 consists of 20 teams competing in a three phase format similar to Série A2.
-Promotion and relegation rules are the same as in this higher level.
+Série A3 consists of 16 teams competing in a two-phase format similar to Série A2.
+Promotion and relegation rules are the same as the 2nd level of São Paulo's football system.

-The Second Division (Série B) matches are held by minor teams during the Brazilian league.
-The number of teams involved varies, with 45 participants in 2011.
-Top four teams are promoted to Série A3.
+Formerly called Segunda Divisão, in 2024, the FPF renamed the 4th tier of the São Paulo State Championship to Série A4.
+It has the same system as the Série A2 and Série A3.
+However, the teams must field only five players over 23 years old.

+From 2024, the Segunda Divisão or Paulistão Sub-23 stands as the 5th tier, originally planned to be reintroduced in 2021, the plans were aborted due to the COVID-19 pandemic.
+In this year, 17 clubs played in matches that occurred after the conclusion of the four tiers above this division.
+The number of teams varies, and they must field only Under-23 players.
+The two best teams are promoted to the Série A4.